In this article

 What if I need to update a lot of prices and currencies?

 The bulk editing features in our full desktop website make it very easy to filter purchases and update them in bulk.
-Note: updating the currency does not perform conversion on the amount, it only updates the currency code associated with the existing amount.
+(Note: updating the currency code does not perform conversion on the COST, it only updates the currency code associated with the existing purchase.
+However, we have now also added a feature to let you bulk update the cost as as a multiple of the current values.)

 Do you support bulk import of prices and different currencies?